makrai/notes/zarriess21-decoding-survey.md

     * the listener models the identification of the speaker’s underlying persona
     * improves the consistency of the generated responses, ie, the response
-* Up to this point: decoding methods that are clearly separated from the internal layers of a neural NLG architecture and that use heuristics and
+* Up to this point: decoding methods that are clearly separated from the internal layers of a neural NLG architecture and that use heuristics
-  * Section 2.2 already mentioned RL-based methods for optimizing the model with sequence-level rewards in training.
-This sequence-level optimization aims
+  * Section 2.2 already mentioned RL-based methods for optimizing the model with sequence-level rewards in training
-  * Gu+ [174] explore RL for decoding and introduce the notion of trainable decoding.
-As in other RL-based generation approaches [41,42], they use a neural (MT) system that is trained in supervised fashion as their base model.
-An important difference to Ranzato+ [41]’s approach is that, for
+  * Gu+ [174] explore RL for decoding and introduce the notion of trainable decoding
+    * As in other RL-based generation approaches [41,42], they use a neural (MT) system that is trained in supervised fashion as their base model
+    * An important difference to Ranzato+ [41]’s approach:
-    * an additional layer or “actor-network” to the trained model that will be optimized with RL, while freezing the other, pretrained layers of the network.
-They treat this actor network as a trainable decoder that learns to manipulate the hidden state of the underlying pre-trained RNN and can be optimized with any given reward function.
-Whereas Gu+ [174] train the
+    * an additional layer or “actor-network” to the trained model that will be optimized with RL, while freezing the other, pretrained layers
+      * this actor network as a trainable decoder that learns to manipulate the hidden state of the underlying pre-trained RNN and
+      * can be optimized with any given reward function
   * Chen+ [179] present a supervised method to train the decoder.
 Of course, this notion of trainable decoding is conceptually different from an actual inference procedure for sequence prediction.
 Thus, when applying their